orxanmamedov/pd/README.md

 ### Running a project locally with Docker

- Run docker compose and then u can enter to swagger api: [swagger](http://localhost:9001/swagger-ui/index.html#/)
+ Run docker compose and then u can enter to swagger api:localhost:9001/swagger-ui/index.html#/

  Because i had no time for configuring reverse proxy verification of email is not working when app was run from docker because keycloak doesn`t allow connections from external host.
 So run everything beside the app from docker: